smallstep_full_white

 While step-ca supports the tpm attestation format of ACME device-attest-01, an end-to-end TPM-bound client certificate flow is not available at this time.

+A device needs to provide an attestation certificate in its response to an ACME device-attest-01 challenge.
+Apple has an online attestation authority service for this.
+Yubico offers attestation certificates on their devices.
 But we have not seen a public or open source attestation authority that can issue attestation certificates for TPMs.
 TPMs also have privacy constraints and a wide range of use case-specific validation requirements that complexify attestation flows.

 ACME for Wire messenger clients